Our solution is founded on the genius of NATURE so when we refer to GREEN we mean PLANTS.

 (h) To reduce carbon emissions from the built environment through enhanced thermal insulation.

-(i) To promote the mitigation of Urban Heat Island Effects.
+(i) To increase the mitigation of Urban Heat Island Effects.

 (j) To promote the principles of Ecological Sustainable Development.